 States are receiving billions of dollars from lottery ticket sales and they do good for their residents.
 Here are some examples of good deeds fulfilled with the lottery revenue-

-- Georgia established a scholarship program named HOPE and uses its lottery revenue to offer scholarships to the students who show academic excellence.
+- Georgia established a scholarship program named HOPE and uses its lottery revenue to offer scholarships to students who show academic excellence.
 This program pays for four-year degrees in Georgia based educational institutions.
 Billions of funds are allocated to this program with the funds generated by the lottery.

-- Texas runs a program named Benefit Veterans which is supported by the scratch-off lottery gameThis program alone generated about $80 million since 2009.
+- Texas runs a program named Benefit Veterans which is supported by the scratch-off lottery games program alone generated about $80 million since 2009.
 These funds are distributed directly to organizations that help Texan Veterans and their families.

-- Pennsylvania lottery has generated about $900 million which they use to run programs for the elderly including free transportation, care services, rent rebates, and so on.
+- Pennsylvania Lottery has generated about $900 million which they use to run programs for the elderly including free transportation, care services, rent rebates, and so on.

-- Indiana runs a program named Build Indiana Fund, which tackles the projects like preserving historic buildings, upgrading infrastructure, allocating money to organizations to help children and senior citizens and other programs as well.
+- Indiana runs a program named Build Indiana Fund, which tackles the projects like preserving historic buildings, upgrading infrastructure, allocating money to organizations to help children and senior citizens, and other programs as well.

 - Minnesota state runs a program named ENTRF (Environment and Natural Resources Trust Fund) which ensures water quality compromised due to the 2010 Deepwater Horizon oil spill in the Gulf of Mexico.
 This program ensures water quality, regulates septic pollution, protect native fishes and animals, and undertakes other important initiatives.